deter-project/docs/site/docs/education/course-setup.md

 1. Add it to your class via _Add Materials_.
 2. Choose _Assign to Students_ from the left menu.
 3. Select materials you want to assign from the list and choose if you want to assign them to all students, a group of students, or individual students.
-4. You must set the due date for the assignment and fill either the anticipated number of nodes per student or the class limit ([see about class limits](#resource-limits)).
+4. You must set the due date for the assignment.

-    Once you create an assignment, the system will automatically enforce the limit for your class from the date of the assignment's creation until the due date.

 #### Managing Assignments